x88/i18nGeoNamesDB/README.md

-## The largest database geonames of counties, regions and cities with translations.
+## The largest database of geonames (counties, regions, areas and locates) with translations.
 _**Version**_  _1.2_